Historical ticket collection

 8th March 1944

 Another overprinted ticket, being PR it denotes a Privilege Ticket.
-For Third class travel from either Abingdon or Culham to Radley it cost 3d (just over 1p).
+For Third Class travel from either Abingdon or Culham to Radley it cost 3d (just over 1p).
 This type of concessionary ticket would have been available to staff and sometimes members of the press.

 4th November 1951

 As this ticket dates from early BR days it is an example of old stock being used up.
-A Third class monthly ticket from Paddington to Culham, it cost 15/6 (about 76p).
+A Third Class monthly ticket from Paddington to Culham, it cost 15/6 (about 76p).

-This ticket to Appleford Halt is marked 'British Transport Commission' on the back.
+Costing just 3 pence for a 2nd Single to the next stop up the line, this ticket to Appleford Halt is marked 'British Transport Commission' on the back.
 This body operated from 1st January 1948 to the end of 1962.
 It was created by the post-war Labour government as part of its nationalisation programme to oversee railways, canals and road freight transport in Great Britain.

 The different classes of ticket became a bit confusing as many railway companies had effectively phased out Second Class, retaining just First and Third class.
 However, on 3rd June 1956 British Railways stopped using the designation of Third class, having just First and Second class tickets.
 Effectively Third became Second as it took quite some time for the number 3 to be changed on coaching stock, if at all.
 Today we know only of First and Standard classes on the railways in Britain.